-NOTE: This program requires a tablet with a 7-inch screen or larger.
+NOTE: This program requires a digital device with wifi (smartphone or tablet).
 For further information, please contact the program coordinator.

 - 5. \Completion of BIOL 220 and BIOL 220L with a "C" or higher. - Applicants will participate in a formal interview process with the Paramedic Program faculty to discuss the internship shifts as well as expectations of the program.
 Interview points will be graded on a rubric.